foliovision/fv-wordpress-flowplayer/readme.txt

 * improved checking of videos with improved integration in wp-admin (check all of your videos in one place)
 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.1.42 - 2013/10/18 =
+* Bugfix - playlist (beta) - fixed CSS when more than 4 items in playlist
+* Bugfix - playlist (beta) - fixed support for secure Amazon URLs - once more

 = 2.1.41 - 2013/10/11 =
 * Bugfix - bbPress compatibility fix - issues with some templates